nwbort/obsidian-harvest/README.md

 ## Features

-*   **Status Bar Integration:** See your currently running Harvest timer, including the project, task, and duration, right in the Obsidian status bar.
+*   **Status bar integration:** See your currently running Harvest timer, including the project, task, and duration, right in the Obsidian status bar.
-*   **Start & Stop Timers:** Use Obsidian's command palette to quickly start and stop your timers.
+*   **Start & stop timers:** Use Obsidian's command palette to quickly start and stop your timers.
-*   **Time Reports:** Generate and view reports of your time entries directly within your notes using a simple query language.
+*   **Time reports:** Generate and view reports of your time entries directly within your notes using a simple query language.

-## How to Install
+## How to install

-### From the Community Plugins Tab in Obsidian
+### From the Community plugins tab in Obsidian

-1. Go to `Settings` -> `Community Plugins`.
+1. Go to `Settings` -> `Community plugins`.
 2. Make sure "Safe mode" is turned **off**.
 3. Click `Browse` and search for "Harvest".
 4. Click `Install`.
 5. Once installed, find the plugin in your list and `Enable` it.

-### Manual Installation
+### Manual installation

 1. Download the `main.js`, `manifest.json` from the [latest release](https://github.com/nwbort/obsidian-harvest/releases).
 2. Navigate to your Obsidian vault's plugin folder: `<YourVault>/.obsidian/plugins/`.
-3. Create a new folder named `obsidian-harvest`.
+3. Create a new folder named `harvest`.
 4. Move the downloaded files into this new folder.
 5. Reload Obsidian.
-6. Go to `Settings` -> `Community Plugins`, find "Harvest", and enable it.
+6. Go to `Settings` -> `Community plugins`, find "Harvest", and enable it.

 ## How to Use